OpenSees/OpenSeesDocumentation/source/user/manual/materialCommands.rst

 #. **sections** which define coupled moment-curvature and axial-deformation relationships for beam column elements.

-These materials can additionally be tested with the built-in material testing commands.

 .. figure:: figures/OpenSeesMaterials.png
 	:align: center
 	:width: 400px